Village Mynteng, in eastern Khasi hills, remained the most beautiful village I’ve seen in Meghalaya.

 His face looked familiar but I wasn’t sure if we had met before.
 It had been 5 years since my previous visit to Mynteng – enough time for a kid to grow and look entirely different – but the face still gave a familiar hint.
 I quickly opened my blog and showed him the picture.
 He winced for a second, before looking back at me in full-surprise.
-A wide grim slowly appearing on his face was, however, the confirmation.
+A wide grin slowly appearing on his face was, however, the confirmation.

-The Community Homestay of Mynteng
+Homestay In Mynteng

 In 2018, Mynteng came up with the idea of starting a community homestay and thus giving tourists a place to stay in the village.
-Since none of the 10 families in Mynteng had enough money & resources to start their own homestay, everyone contributed whatever they could afford & built two rooms & a kitchen, right next to the church.
+Since none of the 10 families in the village had enough money & resources to start their own homestay, everyone contributed whatever they could afford & built two rooms & a kitchen, right next to the church.
 Each room has two beds and functions as a dormitory.

-What To See & Do In Mynteng
+What To See & Do There

 If you’re really asking this question, Mynteng may not be a place for you to visit, as it has no Instagram worthy highlights – no root-bridges (unlike Nongriat) and certainly no waterfalls.
 However, if you can trek and explore on your own, you will certainly find more than just a few root-bridges and waterfalls.
-But I still don’t recommend Mynteng for all that.

-Speaking of the activities, you will have to find your own thing – is it gatecrashing into someone’s house and dining with them, or inventing your own trek and exploring a hidden waterfall.
+Speaking of the activities, you will have to find your own thing – is it gatecrashing into someone’s house and dining with them, or inventing your own trek and exploring a hidden waterfall?

 For me, however, it was doing nothing but relaxing and wandering around in the village.
-And if I ever felt bored, all I had to do was wave at the kids & invite them for some fun time together.
+And if I ever felt bored, all I had to do was wave at the kids & invite them for a fun time together.

 Getting To Mynteng

-Mynteng is about 70 km from Shillong and to reach there, you will have to drive or hire a cab to a town called Tyrna.
+Mynteng is about 70 km from Shillong.
+And to reach there, you will have to drive or hire a cab to a town called Tyrna.
 If you’re on a budget, take a bus to Cherapunji and then a shared-taxi to Tyrna.
 From Tyrna, the trek to Mynteng starts.